plgd-dev/doc/content/en/architecture/component-overview.md

 @enduml
 {{< /plantuml >}}

 The TCP connection which the device established to the CoAP Gateway is now authenticated, but not authorized.
-Before the device becomes reachable, the TCP connection needs to be authorized.
-As this flow describes operation of a new device, device needs within the first connection Sign Up - [register with the plgd.cloud (see 8.1.4)](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.1.pdf#page=33).
+In order for the device to be reachable, the TCP connection must be authorized.
+This flow describes the operation of a new device; within the first connection the device must Sign Up - [register with the plgd.cloud (see 8.1.4)](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.1.pdf#page=33).
 The [authorization code](https://tools.ietf.org/html/rfc6749#section-4.1) received during the OCF Cloud Provisioning process described in the diagram above is exchanged by the CoAP Gateway for an access and refresh token and returned to the device.
-This process is in more detail described in the [OCF Cloud Security Specification (see 6.2)](https://openconnectivity.org/specs/OCF_Cloud_Security_Specification_v2.2.1.pdf#page=12).
+This process is described in more detail in the [OCF Cloud Security Specification (see 6.2)](https://openconnectivity.org/specs/OCF_Cloud_Security_Specification_v2.2.1.pdf#page=12).

 #### Cloud Registration